Organization Schema Markup for Knowledge Graph: Implementation Guide (2026)

 JSON-LD Implementation

 JSON-LD is the recommended format for Organization schema.
-It separates structured data from HTML content and is easier to maintain.
+It separates structured data from HTML content and is easier to maintain, making it easier for search engines to process your entity information alongside implementing AEO best practices.

 Basic Organization Schema